tensorlayer/TensorLayer/README.md

 <br/>

 TensorLayer is a novel TensorFlow-based deep learning and reinforcement learning library designed for researchers and engineers.
-It provides a large collection of customizable neural layers / functions that are key to build real-world AI applications.
+It provides an extensive collection of customizable neural layers to build complex AI models.
 TensorLayer is awarded the 2017 Best Open Source Software by the [ACM Multimedia Society](https://twitter.com/ImperialDSI/status/923928895325442049).
+TensorLayer can also be found at [iHub](https://code.ihub.org.cn/projects/328) and [Gitee](https://gitee.com/organizations/TensorLayer).

+# News

 🔥📰🔥 Reinforcement Learning Model Zoos: [Low-level APIs for Research](https://github.com/tensorlayer/tensorlayer/tree/master/examples/reinforcement_learning) and [High-level APIs for Production](https://github.com/tensorlayer/RLzoo)